wookey-project/ewok-kernel/doc/ada_spark.rst

 Ada/SPARK for a secure kernel
 =============================

-The EwoK microkernel is an Ada/SPARK kernel with very few lines of C.
+The EwoK microkernel is an Ada/SPARK kernel with a bit of assembly.

 Why implementing Ewok in Ada?
 -----------------------------